syncfusion-content/blazor-docs/blazor/datagrid/pdf-export.md

 PDF export allows exporting DataGrid data to PDF document.
 You need to use the **PdfExport** method for exporting.
 To enable PDF export in the datagrid, set the [AllowPdfExport](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_AllowPdfExport) as true.

-To know about how to export blazor datagrid component to pdf document, you can check this video.
+To know about how to export blazor datagrid component to PDF document, you can check this video.

 {% youtube "youtube:https://www.youtube.com/watch?v=HwERozt9fuY"%}